kaelzhang/node-ignore/README.md

 - Linux + Node: `0.8` - `7.x`
 - Windows + Node: `0.10` - `7.x`, node < `0.10` is not tested due to the lack of support of appveyor.

+Actually, `ignore` does not rely on any versions of node specially.

 ## Table Of Main Contents

 - [Usage](#usage)